lklok66/ice/cpp/install/vc71/doc/README.txt

 extension = php_ice.dll

-If you want to use a different extension directory, you must add another directive as shown below:
+If you want to use a different extension directory, you must add another directive to php.ini as shown below:

 extension_dir = C:\MyApp\PHPExtensions
 extension = php_ice.dll